Seymour Reid (footballer): NYCFC II

 In March 2025, Reed signed an MLS Next Pro contract with NYCFC II through 2025, with a scheduled promotion to a First Team Homegrown contract in 2026.
 He scored three goals in his first two pro matches, including a brace and a game‑winner, and has totaled 7 goals in 11 appearances to date.

 New York City FC

 Reid earned three Short‑Term Agreements with NYCFC’s First Team, debuting as a substitute in March 2025 — the youngest player in club MLS history — in a 0–0 draw vs. Columbus Crew.

 On 27 May 2025, Reid signed a Homegrown Player contract through 2029 (with option for 2030), becoming NYCFC’s 17th homegrown player and immediately eligible for first team call‑ups.

 On 13 September 2025, Reid scored against Chicago Fire FC, becoming the youngest player in the history of the club to score, at 17 years old.

+On 2 September 2026, Reid was loaned to fellow MLS squad Sporting Kansas City until the end of the 2027 season.

 International career

-Reid has featured for the Jamaica u17 national team, scoring 3 goals in 4 appearances.
+Reid has featured for the Jamaica U17 national team, scoring 3 goals in 4 appearances.
 In October 2025, Reid received his first call-up to Jamaica's senior national team.